cohen990/cohen990.github.io/_posts/2017-11-26-setting-up-intellij-for-rust.md

 - environments
 ---
 # Setting up IntelliJ for rust
 This post is a part of the upcoming codurance series on different ways of setting up your Rust development environment.
-This time it's IntelliJ
+This time it's IntelliJ.

 ## My Environment